 The company intranet is a powerful tool that leading workplaces rely on to operate everyday.
 Employees use it to work on projects, read company announcements, and find files.
-Higher-ups and CEOs use the company intranet to connect with staff, and managers use it to track projects and communicate with team members.
+Higher-ups and CEOs use company intranets to connect with staff, and managers use it to track projects and communicate with team members.

 What is the purpose of a company intranet?